pyscajor/WreckAndRescueAtGunwalloe/index.md

 ![Licenced diver John Mitchell marks the PW anniversary, at the site of the Schiedam wreck of 1684 off Gunwalloe; from a video courtesy of diver Sean Hester who filmed it.](website-images/2-Still-of-Schiedam-probably-Gun-1-from-dive-video.jpg)

-*Licenced diver John Mitchell marks the PW anniversary, at the site of the Schiedam wreck of 1684 off Gunwalloe; from a video courtesy of diver Sean Hester who filmed it.* [Watch the dive video](website-images/diving-the-schiedam-prize-jangye-ryn-gunwalloe.mp4)(10MB, MP4 - will download)
+*Licenced diver John Mitchell marks the PW anniversary, at the site of the Schiedam wreck of 1684 off Gunwalloe; from a video courtesy of diver Sean Hester who filmed it.* [Watch the dive video](website-images/diving-the-schiedam-prize-jangye-ryn-gunwalloe.mp4) (10MB, MP4 - file will download)

 Gunwalloe, west of the great Lizard head on the south coast of Cornwall, forms a lee shore to Mount’s Bay with its ancient seaborne trade.
 Its isolated church by the sea was part of a medieval settlement, recorded in Domesday Book in 1086.
 At least one tenement besides the manor farm still remained when survivors of the three wrecks here struggled ashore.